spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_vsphere.md

 page_title: "spectrocloud_cluster_vsphere Resource - terraform-provider-spectrocloud"
 subcategory: ""
 description: |-
-  A resource to manage a vSphere cluster in Pallette.
+  A resource to manage a vSphere cluster in Palette.
 ---

 # spectrocloud_cluster_vsphere (Resource)

-  A resource to manage a vSphere cluster in Pallette.
+  A resource to manage a vSphere cluster in Palette.

 ## Example Usage